 We discuss our high security doors at length because frankly, there’s a lot to talk about.
 While most of them are made from steel at their core, there is an endless combination of coverings our clients can choose from to create a look as unique as they are.
 We can do single, double, pivot, or French doors — with or without the same bulletproof security glass we use for our windows.

-These discussions often lead to our Sanctuary system that turns your bedroom (or a wing of your home, or the entire home) into an impenetrable fortress.
+These discussions often lead to our Sanctuary system that turns your bedroom (or a wing of your home, or the entire home) into a safe room.
 Using a combination of doors and windows, we can ensure that no one is getting into your bedroom unless you specifically allow it.
 We often use keyless entry on our bedroom doors, which can include state-of-the-art biometric scans — a fingertip, a face, an iris — so the homeowner doesn’t have to carry around a key to their own bedroom.

 Once you’re in the room, the windows will keep anyone from climbing a ladder and breaking in, or attempting to smash it with something heavy or blunt.
-There’s really no match for the glass.
+There’s really no match for our bullet-resistant glass.
 Axes, sledgehammers, bullets, you name it — it’s not getting through.
-And we can promise no one is kicking in the doors.
+You can be sure that nobody will kick down those doors.
 It’s just not possible.
-Someone is more likely to break their own legs trying.
+If they try, they’re more likely to end up with broken legs.